Topics included in this article:

 Event Selection

-- Configure for Alerts that have the greatest likelihood of indicating an active threat.
+- Configure for alerts that have the greatest likelihood of indicating an active threat.

 Camera Activity Regions